Shruti-1008/cosmo/README.md

 # 🪐 Cosmo — Explore the Universe

-Cosmo is an aesthetic website that makes u learn to space
+Cosmo is an aesthetic space-exploration website built with HTML, CSS, and JavaScript.

+It lets users explore planets, discover famous space missions, and save their favorite planets.